European storm petrel: Feeding

 Petrels can be attracted to boats with "chum", a malodorous mixture typically containing fish heads, bones and offal, with added fish oil and popcorn to aid flotation.
 An apparently empty ocean will soon fill with hundreds of birds attracted by the smell.
 The attraction of the fishy odour is sometimes enhanced by the addition of dimethylsulphide (DMS) a chemical also naturally produced by some planktonic organisms, although there are doubts about the safety of this possible carcinogen.

+European storm-petrels regularly feed nocturnally, mostly in in-shore waters and near the edge of the continental shelf.
+At the shelf, they specifically prefer dark, cloudy nights, possibly because some vertically migratory plankton prey tend to move closer to the surface in low light conditions.
+This behavior makes them the only seabird other than swallow-tailed gull known to prefer to feed on dark nights.

 Predators and parasites

-The Eleanora's falcon is a local predator on some Mediterranean islands.
+Eleonora's falcon is a local predator on some Mediterranean islands.

 Adults and young are vulnerable to predation at the breeding colonies, their only defence being to spit oil.
 Petrels cannot breed on islands where rats have been introduced, and feral cats frequently kill these birds on Foula in the Shetland Islands.
 The American mink, a non-native species in Europe, is a strong swimmer, and can colonise islands up to 2 km from the mainland.
 Natural predators of petrels and other seabirds include skuas and large gulls.
 The yellow-legged gull is a particular problem in the Mediterranean, and great skuas were estimated to kill 7,500 petrels a year on St Kilda, an unsustainable number.
 Some great black-backed gulls on the Atlantic islands specialise in taking seabird chicks at night, and peregrine falcons hunt adults at sea.
 Localised predators include Eleonora's falcon on the Columbretes Islands and the nocturnal barn owl on the Balearics; a few owls can wipe out a colony.
 The little owl is also a predator of both adults and young where it occurs.

 Feather mites of at least two species have been found on the storm petrel, with Halipeurus pelagicus occurring at much higher densities than Philoceanus robertsi.
 The flea Xenopsylla gratiosa and dermanyssid mites are commonly found, with lower numbers of ticks.
 These blood-sucking parasites slow the growth rate of nestlings and may affect their survival rate.

 Storm petrels seem to be largely free of blood parasites, even when in close proximity to carrier species such as the yellow-legged gull.
 It has been suggested that seabird species with long incubation periods and long lives have well-developed immune systems that prevent serious blood parasitism.